wpidlib/WPID-Library-Docs/tutorials/Mechanism/Mechanism.md

 - `waitUntilSettled()`

 In this tutorial we are only going to touch on non asynchronous functions.
-> Check out our [Async tutorial](https://wpidlib.github.io/WPID-Library-Docs/tutorials/Async/async.html) for more information about using the asyncrhonous functions.
+> Check out our [Async tutorial](https://wpidlib.github.io/WPID-Library-Docs/tutorials/Async/async.html) for more information about using the asynchronous functions.

 ### Using the Movement Functions